 What Are They Doing?

-A large international team of scientists and drilling technicians worked throughout the austral summer to continue assembling and testing the world's largest scientific instrument, the in-ice IceCube Neutrino Detector.
+A large international team of scientists and drilling technicians worked throughout the austral summer to continue testing with the world's largest scientific instrument, the in-ice IceCube Neutrino Detector.
 Neutrinos are incredibly common (about 10 million pass through your body as you read this) subatomic particles that have no electric charge and almost no mass.
-They are created by radioactive decay and nuclear reactions, such as those on the sun and other stars.
+They are created by radioactive decay and nuclear reactions, such as those on the Sun and other stars.
 Neutrinos rarely react with other particles or forces; in fact, most of them pass through objects (like the earth) without any interaction.
 This makes them ideal for carrying information from distant parts of the universe, but it also makes them very hard to detect.
 All neutrino detectors rely on observing the extremely rare instances when a neutrino does collide with a proton.
 This collision transforms the neutrino into a muon, a charged particle that can travel for 5-10 miles and generate detectable light.

 Where Are They?